 Basic flat filters typically last for 30–60 days.
 Deeper pleated filters can last up to 90 days.
 If you’re not sure if your filter needs to be replaced, pull it out, and hold it up to the light.
 Get a new one if you can’t see light through it.

 Filters remove dust, pollen and other particles from your home’s air, keeping airflow fresh.
 Forgetting about it will impact your residence’s indoor air quality and your air conditioner’s efficiency.

 In some situations a clogged filter can even damage your system or cause it to stop working.
 Regularly replacing it will keep the inside of your air conditioner cleaner and airflow more balanced.

-If someone in your family is dealing with allergies, asthma or other respiratory conditions, ask our Experts about how a HEPA filter or whole-home air purifier can relieve symptoms.
+If someone in your family is dealing with allergies, asthma or other respiratory conditions, ask our Experts about how a HEPA filter can relieve symptoms.

 3. Check Your Thermostat and Smoke Detectors

 Now is the perfect time to test other essential components of your air conditioner and other safety systems.